jacobtomlinson/website/content/posts/2019/2019-12-05-creating-github-actions-in-go.md

 thumbnail: go
 ---

+_Note: This post is also [available in Python flavour](/posts/2019/creating-github-actions-in-python/)._

 [GitHub Actions](https://github.com/features/actions) provide a way to automate your software development workflows on GitHub.
 This includes traditional CI/CD tasks on all three major operating systems such as running test suites, building applications and publishing packages.
 But it also includes [automated greetings](https://github.com/actions/starter-workflows/blob/master/automation/greetings.yml) for new contributors, [labelling pull requests based on the files changed](https://github.com/actions/starter-workflows/blob/master/automation/label.yml), or even [creating cron jobs to perform scheduled tasks](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#onschedule).

 Also GitHub Actions is **free for open source projects** 🎉!